RishikaKundu/Gesture-Recogniser/README.md

 # Gesture-Recogniser
- An app that implements an algorithm for recognizing 2D gestures (e.g., arrows, circles) drawn by the user.
+ An app that implements an algorithm for recognizing 2D gestures drawn by the user.